Key takeaways:

 Related project

-To load the module, we have to execute the make load command from the source file folder.
-After this, the name of the driver is added to the /proc/modules file, while the device that the module registers is added to the /proc/devices file.
+To load the module, you have to execute the make load command from the source file folder.
+After this, the name of the driver is added to the /proc/modules file, while the device that the module registers is added to /proc/devices.
 The added records look like this:

 Character devices: